canonical/certification-docs/Self-Test_Guide-16.04.rst

    at least the SUT's best speed.
 For instance, if the SUT has 1 Gbps Ethernet, the other network components should be capable of 1 Gbps or faster speeds.
-If the local network used for testing is less capable than the best network interfaces on the SUT, those interfaces must be tested later on a more-capable network.
+If the local network used for testing is less capable than the best network interfaces on the SUT, the network test won't run, and those interfaces must be tested later on a more-capable network.
 If the test environment uses separate networks with different speeds, with the SUT cabled to multiple networks via different ports, you can specify multiple ``iperf3``